Houston Texans: Logo and uniforms

 Along with the team name, McNair unveiled the team logo, an abstract depiction of a bull's head, split in such a way to resemble the flag of Texas and the state of Texas, including a lone star to stand for the eye, the five points of which representing pride, courage, strength, tradition and independence.
 McNair described the colors as "Deep Steel Blue", "Battle Red" and "Liberty White".
 A year later the Texans unveiled their uniforms during another downtown rally.
+The bull is used to signify the state's cattle ranching economy that helped in its early settlement in the 19th century.

 The Texans' helmet is dark blue with the Texans bull logo.
 The helmet was initially white when the team name and logo were unveiled, but was later changed to dark blue.
 The uniform design consists of red trim and either dark blue or white jerseys.
 The team typically wears white pants with its blue jerseys and blue pants with its white jerseys.
 Starting with the 2006 season, the Texans wore all-white for their home opener, and the team began to wear an all-blue combination for home games vs. the Indianapolis Colts.
 In 2003, the Texans introduced an alternative red jersey with blue trim; they wear this jersey at one home game each year, usually against a division rival.
 In 2007, the Texans introduced red pants for the first time, pairing them with the red jerseys for an all-red look.
-(This uniform combination was not well-received and has since been retired).
+They would wear this look until 2010, but was brought back in 2023.
 In October 2008 the Texans paired blue socks (instead of the traditional red) with their blue pants and white jerseys, eventually becoming the team's primary road uniform combination.
 In 2016, the Texans unveiled a new uniform combo against the Jacksonville Jaguars, pairing the red jersey with blue pants and red socks.
 In 2017, the Texans unveiled a Color Rush uniform, using an all-blue uniform but with minimal white elements.
-In 2022, the Texans began using an alternate red helmet, worn exclusively with the red jerseys.
+In 2021, the Texans began sporting all-white socks on select home and road games.
+In 2022, the Texans began using a red alternate helmet with the red uniform.
+In 2023, the red alternate helmet was worn with the Color Rush uniform in a 21–16 victory against the Arizona Cardinals.